dotnet/docs-maui/docs/fundamentals/shell/navigation.md

 await Shell.Current.GoToAsync("//animals/monkeys");
 ```

-This example navigates to the page for the `monkeys` route, with the route being defined on a `ShellContent` object.
-The `ShellContent` object that represents the `monkeys` route is a child of a <xref:Microsoft.Maui.Controls.FlyoutItem> object, whose route is `animals`.
+This example navigates to the page for the `monkeys` route, with the route being defined on a <xref:Microsoft.Maui.Controls.ShellContent> object.
+The <xref:Microsoft.Maui.Controls.ShellContent> object that represents the `monkeys` route is a child of a <xref:Microsoft.Maui.Controls.FlyoutItem> object, whose route is `animals`.

 ### Relative routes

 Navigation can also be performed by specifying a valid relative URI as an argument to the `GoToAsync` method.
-The routing system will attempt to match the URI to a `ShellContent` object.
+The routing system will attempt to match the URI to a <xref:Microsoft.Maui.Controls.ShellContent> object.
 Therefore, if all the routes in an app are unique, navigation can be performed by only specifying the unique route name as a relative URI.

 The following relative route formats are supported: